 I often hear people talk about anxiousness as if it is a sickness and not a sin.
 As if that’s the way God made you, and you just can’t help it.
 The reality is most anxious people would not allow that type of logic to be applied to sexual perverts, temperamental abusers, or greedy thieves.

 When you treat anxiousness as a condition rather than a sin, you will never be free from it.

-While I think that murder, adultery, stealing and the likes are heinous sins against God, I also believe that anxiousness can just be as grievous.
-In fact, you can follow the entire Law but stumble in one point and become guilty of all of it (James 2:10).
+While I think that murder, adultery, stealing, and the likes are heinous sins against God, I also believe that anxiousness can just be as grievous.
+In fact, you can follow the entire Law but stumble at one point and become guilty of all of it (James 2:10).
 That means that if you are anxious, you are also guilty of those sins you deem greater.

 Anxiousness at its core is saying to God: “I don’t believe you are able to handle this situation.”